You are here

-The Facility Registry System (FRS) contains facility identification information.
+The Facility Registry Service (FRS) contains facility identification information.

 The Air Facility System (AFS) contains data regarding regulated Clean Air Act (CAA) stationary sources and their compliance records.

 The Integrated Compliance Information System (ICIS) Federal Enforcement and Compliance (FE&C) contains EPA data for inspections and enforcement actions for the following environmental laws:

 ICIS National Pollutant Discharge Elimination System (ICIS-NPDES) contains permit information, limits, and discharge monitoring data for facilities managed under the NPDES program.

 Note: ICIS-NPDES includes historical data for the state of New Jersey; however, as of November 29th, 2012, the state will no longer provide EPA with required new data about its CWA activities.

 The Resource Conservation and Recovery Act Information (RCRAInfo) system includes data for hazardous waste handlers and includes information on treatment, storage, and disposal facilities regarding permit/closure status, compliance with federal and state regulations, and cleanup activities.